I am delighted to have been awarded an Artist Residency in Iceland in 2015.

 Friday 26 September 2014, 7pm

 A special PoetryFilm event celebrating the Autumn Equinox with a programme of short films and poems exploring the themes of Translation, Transcreation and Punctuation.
-The full programme will be announced shortly.

 The screening will take place between 7pm and 8pm.
 This will be followed by a drinks reception in the bar.